ibm-cloud-docs/vmwaresolutions/services/standalone_orderingserviceinstances.md

 # Ordering on-premises VMware HCX instances
 {: #standalone_orderingserviceinstances}

-You can order an on-premises VMware® HCX™ instance without associating it to any VMware vCenter Server® instance for licensing and activation of your on-premises HCX installation.
+You can order an on-premises VMware® HCX™ instance without associating it to any {{site.data.keyword.vcf-auto}} instance for licensing and activation of your on-premises HCX installation.

 ## Before you begin
 {: #standalone_orderingserviceinstances-reqs}